J o h n -M a r i n-- 1 8 7 0 -1 9 5 3

 Sailboat = 1932, Etching.

 Zigrosser 155.
-An unsigned impression from the first edition of 30.
-Signed and dated Marin 32 in the plate, lower left.
+An impression from the first edition of 30.
+Signed and dated 32 in pencil; signed and dated Marin 32 in the plate, lower left.

-A superb, richly inked impression, before steel facing, with delicate overall plate tone, on cream wove paper; full margins (1 7/8 to 3 1/4 inches), in excellent condition.
+A superb, richly inked impression, with burr in the heavily etched lines and delicate overall plate tone, on off-white laid paper; with margins (1 7/8 to 3 1/4 inches), in excellent condition.

-Reproduced: Prints and Their Creators, A World History, Carl Zigrosser, Crown Publishers Inc., 1974.
+Reproduced: Zigrosser, Artist in America.
+Alred A. Knopf, 1942; Prints and Their Creators, A World History, Carl Zigrosser, Crown Publishers Inc., 1974.

 The Lobster Fisherman = 1938, Etching.